Binary Additive Problems: Theorems of Landau and Hardy-Littlwood Type: Proof of theorem 6

 \section{Proof of theorem 6}

 By the following way of proof, one can also reprove Theorem 1 and prove Theorem 4.
-We use a known statement belonging to O. Stolz (sf [7, pp. 67-68]). \begin{lemma} Let $y_n\rightarrow\infty$ and be increasing at least for $n\geq n_0:$
+We use a known statement belonging to O. Stolz (cf. \cite{7}, pp. 67-68). \begin{lemma} Let $y_n\rightarrow\infty$ and be increasing at least for $n\geq n_0:$

 If, for some another variable $x_n,$ there exists limit

 then $\lim_{n\rightarrow \infty}\frac{ x_n} { y_n}$ exists as well and equals to $a.$ \end{lemma} \begin{lemma} If, for $a_n>0,$ we have $1/a_n=O(1)\enskip (n\rightarrow\infty)$ and, for $\varepsilon>0,$